Visit Shift Gallery at Booth A43

 Since joining Shift in 2019, Sweet has shown a new collection of paintings, paper quilts, and gridded collages in a solo exhibition titled “Fugue in Blue” at their Pioneer Square location.
 As a new member, she appreciates and values her freedom to create and curate work that best represents her artistic vision.
 The gallery has served as an incubator for new ideas, a window for exposure in the community, and a source of valuable critical feedback.
 As a graduate of Rhode Island School of Design and the University of Washington’s School of Art, Sweet thrives on the fellowship of artists in supportive environments rich with interdisciplinary practices.

 Anna Macrae will be presenting all new work at this year’s Seattle Art Fair.
-Complex in structure and composition, it describes mundane events and narratives that may seem mundane.
+This body of work is complex in its structure and composition as it describes apparently mundane events and narratives.
 Embedded layers of unconventional materials provide a deep connection between the past, the present, and the inhabitants therein.
 Her work tells the story of moments in time, valuing those small pieces that make up the seemingly average.

 Being a Shift member has given Macrae a strong presence in the Seattle art scene, which has been a great source of networking and opportunity.
 She enjoys the freedom to experiment with new ideas, and the collaborations that this brings.
 She sees Shift is a unique gallery where artists come together to explore their creativity in a supportive and nonjudgmental space.